carbon-design-system/ibm-products/.github/ISSUE_TEMPLATE/component-or-pattern.md

 ### Design maintainer(s)

 <!--
-  Add a name in one of the options below, for example:
+  Add a name in each of the options below, for example:
   - Owner - John Smith
 -->